- Downloading the ISO

 Downloading the ISO

-In order to download the ISO image, we must be registered.
+In order to download the ISO image, you must be registered.
 In this user guide, the entire registration process and first contact is explained.

-Once we are logged in to the redborder web, we must go to Community -> Downloads.
-On this page we will find all of the redborder editions along with their corresponding specifications and characteristics.
+Once you are logged in to the redborder web, you must go to Community -> Downloads.
+On this page you will find all of the redborder editions along with their corresponding specifications and characteristics.

-To download the redborder client Proxy, click on DOWNLOAD in the redborder Client proxy section:
+To download the redborder client Proxy, click here:

 Burning the ISO Image

 The ISO image is prepared to perform the boot from a DVD reader, USB device or as an ISO file for a virtual machine.

 In order to burn the ISO image from a Linux system to a USB device, the following command needs to be used if the USB device is mapped in /dev/sdd:

 Once you have booted the redborder ISO, you will see the installation menu.
 To perform the installation, select the option: Install Client Proxy:

 Once in the installation process, you only need to confirm the installation destination and root password (by default, the root password will be redborder).